conorwalsh1/Portfolio-Project-1/README.md

     1. As a First Time Visitor, I want to easily understand the main purpose of the site and learn more about the organisation.

         1. Upon entering the site, users are automatically greeted with a clean and easily readable navigation bar to go to the page of their choice.
-Underneath there is an undistracting Hero Image of the 'Rock'.
+Underneath there is a a minimalist image of the 'Rock'.
-        2. The main points are made immediately with the hero image
+        2. The main points are made immediately with the the nav bar at the top of the page and the landing image below.
         3. The user has two options, click on the nav links or scroll down, both of which will lead to the same place, to learn more about the 'Rock of Cashel'.

     2. As a First Time Visitor, I want to be able to easily be able to navigate throughout the site to find content.

         1. The site has been designed to be fluid and never to entrap the user.
 At the top of each page there is a clean navigation bar, each link describes what the page they will end up at clearly.
-        2. At the bottom of the first 3 pages there is a redirection call to action to ensure the user always has somewhere to go and doesn't feel trapped as they get to the bottom of the page.
+        2. The nav bar being fixed ensures the user always has somewhere to go and doesn't feel trapped as they get to the bottom of the page.
-        3. On the Contact Us Page, after a form response is submitted, the page refreshes and the user is brought to the top of the page where the navigation bar is.

     3. As a First Time Visitor, I want to look for testimonials to understand what their users think of them and see if they are trusted.
 I also want to locate their social media links to see their following on social media to determine how trusted and known they are.

         1. Once the new visitor has read the History and Visit Us, they will notice the Contact section.
-        2. The user can also scroll directly to the bottom of any page on the site to locate social media links in the footer.
-        3. At the bottom of the Contact Us page in the footer, the user is told that alternatively they can contact the organisation on social media which highlights the links to them.
+        2. At the bottom of the Contact Us page in the footer, the user is told that alternatively they can contact the organisation on social media which highlights the links to them.

 -   #### Returning Visitor Goals

     1. As a Returning Visitor, I want to find information on the most recent photo competition.

         1. The competition link will always sit in the fixed header, meaning the site browser need never look far to gain access.
-        2. They will be directed to a page with a description on what event is ongoing, when voting is open and who can they contact for any further information.
+        2. They will be directed to a separate page with a description on what event is ongoing, when voting is open and who can they contact for any further information required.
         3. The pictures entered in the competition will be listed below.

     2. As a Returning Visitor, I want to find the best way to get in contact with the organisation with any questions I may have.